Apertura and Clausura: Other sports

 In baseball, the Double-A Southern and Texas Leagues in the United States both use a similar system, dividing the March–October regular season in half, with records being cleared mid-season, and the top teams mid-season and at the end of the season clinching spots in the playoff for the league pennant (the remainder of playoff slots being filled by wild cards).
 This system is used in some Single-A leagues, as well.
 The March–September Chinese Professional Baseball League and winter Mexican Pacific League also follow the same structure, using a team's win record in each stage to determine which advance to the playoffs.
 Japan's Pacific League had a split season format from 1973 to 1982, with a mini-playoff between the two winners to determine the league's champion.

 While Little League Baseball does not mandate any specific scheduling format to be used by local leagues, it recommends dividing the regular season in half and having the first-half winner play against the second-half winner at the end of the season for the championship.

 The Philippine Basketball Association also conducts a split season similar in many ways to the Apertura and Clausura.

 All League of Legends leagues operate on a split-season system, with one split in the spring and one in the summer.
-The fall is reserved for each league's playoffs and the League of Legends World championship.
-Qualification to the World Championship is decided through two avenues: winning the second split of the season, or, for the five biggest leagues, through a system that awards points based on a team's performance in each of the splits.
+The summer is reserved for the spring split playoffs and the Mid-Season Invitational, while the fall is reserved for the summer split playoffs and the League of Legends World Championship.
+Qualification to the World Championship is decided in one of two ways: finishing within the top three within the second split playoffs (for the LCS) or, for the LCK and LPL, either winning the second split or through a system that awards points based on a team's performance in each of the splits, with the best non-qualified teams entering the regional finals for the last one or two spots.
 Unlike most other split-season formats, the summer split is more important than the spring split; coming second in the summer split is worth as many points as winning the spring split.
+The LEC has three splits, winter, spring and summer, as well as an end-of-season tournament called Season Finals which decides which teams qualify for the World Championship.

 The first four seasons of the National Hockey League used a half-season system, with the winners of the two half-seasons playing in the league final.